 Thinking through the Pen & Mug team values.

-A lot of cool design studios and agencies and other businesses that I look up to have some sort of “code” or list of values or even a sweet poster series of purpose statements.
-So, naturally, I've spent some time daydreaming about what that would look like for Pen & Mug.
+Many of the businesses I look up to have some sort of terse and pithy “code” or list of values, or even a sweet poster series of purpose statements.
+So, naturally, I've spent a good amount of time daydreaming about what that should look like for Pen & Mug.

 At first I scratched together a list of 20+ things that I believe in and that I’d like to think Pen & Mug “stands for”, then boiled that list down to 6 concise statements that felt the way company values should feel.
-Then I sat with those statements for a few weeks, tweaking them here and there as I went, and realized that I could group and simplify them even further into just three words.
+Then I sat with those statements for a few weeks, tweaking them here and there as I went, until I realized that they could be grouped and simplified even further into just three words.

 Serve.
 Grow.
 Share.

-This is the boots-on-the-ground work.
-(Or sometimes “boots-on-the-chair-across-from-me” work.)
-It’s also the attitude (ideally a positive one) with which that work is done.
+This is the boots-on-the-ground work, (or “nose-in-the-laptop” work).
+It's also the positive and collaborative attitude with which said work is done.

 Service requires skill, flexibility, and a good sense of humor; working with people rather than positioning ourselves as the inaccessible creative wizards behind the curtain.
 Ego and pretentiousness are kicked out of the room.
 It requires listening and compromise and finding clever, practical ways to solve problems and work within limitations.
 It also means saying "no" to some opportunities so we can better serve the clients we’ve already said "yes" to (the trickiest part for me personally).

-Not necessarily “bigger” or “more” – but stay in motion.
+Not necessarily “bigger” or “more more more” – but stay in motion.
 Stay curious, and follow curiosity up with action.
 Learn, adapt, improve.